Write your title here. Click to edit.

 Myrna (she/they) is a queer Boricua (Puerto Rican) community herbalist, educator, and cultural organizer.
 Since 2014, Myrna has been facilitating herbalism classes, leading healing circles and sharing response medicine.
 Music and plants are her sanctuary.
 Healing home and reclaiming ancestral medicinas are her passions.
 Remixing classic Boricua foods, desserts and medicinal potions are their favorite ways to honor her ancestors and share her people's ways.
 She is committed to creating healing/learning spaces that are accessible and liberatory for all, especially QTIBIPOC fam and Boricuas everywhere.
 Myrna knows intimately the experiences of being a working class, survivor, caregiver, living with chronic pain.
 These initiations have supported her in showing up authentically for her peoples.

 Myrna grew up eating mangos, listening to records, being doused in Agua Florida and seeing her mother grow plants in the smallest of urban spaces.
 She was born in Mayagüez, Puerto Rico, grew up in central Florida, and lived for 10 years in Flatbush, Brooklyn.
 Her abuelxs inspired her to connect to Spirit and healing by growing gandules (pigeon peas), raising chickens, making dream-based predictions, and singing spontaneous songs.
-She loves to sing, dance and remember her DJ days!
 Her family and ancestors, for at least 5 generations, have been born and raised Borikén (Puerto Rico): Arecibo, Manati, Morovis, Camuy, Lares, Mayagüez, and Ponce.
 They were espiritistas/plant-led spiritual mediums, Santería/Ifá practitioners and community nurses.
-Myrna is currently on ancestral healing journey to dig deeper into her immediate mixed race, Boricua lineages.
+Myrna is currently on ancestral healing journey to dig deeper into her Boricua lineages.
 Since 2012, Myrna has been returning to Borikén to heal, learn from the land, connect with her people and provide medicine.
+In 2023, they rematriated to the west coast of Boriken where she was born and raised until she was 10 years old.

 Myrna studied spiritual herbalism with Karen Rose and she completed a year-long yoga & healer training (in Brooklyn and Puerto Rico) with Catherine Calderon.
 She was also a part of Brooklyn Botanic Garden's urban gardener program.
 In 2014, as she was moving through her own healing journey, she couldn't find public and accessible healing spaces led by Boricuas/QTBIPOC folks.
 As a result, she opened up her home in Flatbush, Brooklyn and began hosting free/low cost healing + learning circles.
 This work transformed into the founding of Casitas Wisdom, (2014-2019) a poc/qtpoc healing arts collective that honored the healing wisdom of our peoples and the legacies of NYC garden casitas, by offering free to low-cost workshops in a variety of healing modalities.
 These gatherings took place place in homes and community gardens throughout NYC.
 Myrna is also an alumn of the Caribbean Cultural Center African Diaspora Institute (CCCADI)'s Innovative Cultural Advocacy Fellowship and she had the honor of working with CCCADI and other healing collectives to produce Home: Return, Reframe, Reclaim, an all-day healing event for the opening of their permanent home in El Barrio.
 For two years, Myrna coordinated and taught a 9-month ancestral medicine journey at Ancestral Apothecary School.